quixotic-96/my-digital-garden/_notes/craft notes/K wedding florals.md

 ---

-oh hey I did some wedding [[K birthday florals|flowers]] for some [[grape vines and pippins|friends]]; that was fun!
+oh hey I did some wedding [[JK birthday florals|flowers]] for some [[grape vines and pippins|friends]]; that was fun!
 They still need to send me some of their official wedding photos feat. my floristry, though... ;P

 <table>
 	<tr>